The Gold Scales Site Portal

 You should not think that you have to start from bottom and gradually work your way upwards through the system.
 If you want to meditate, meditate.
 If you want to prepare the body-mind too, that may work well.

 In Transcendental Meditation this is a great service: It takes you directly to the main thing.
-In kriya yoga, also a simplified system of it, you may be taken to the threshold of meditation, but need not get into 76 variants, really.
-They take time to learn, and may be dispensed with, almost all of them if what you want is to charge your body-mind for meditation and work by some deep breathing with a few elements added.
+In kriya yoga, also a simplified system of it, you may be taken to the threshold of meditation, and need not go deeply into 76 variants - They take time to learn, and may be dispensed with, almost all of them if what you want is to charge your body-mind for meditation and work by some deep breathing with a few elements added.
 That is how it is.

 "It does not have to be so simple," you may rightly say.
 But check how much spare time you have and are willing to invest in good yoga and meditation.
 The simpler it is, the easier to carry through, and the less time it should consume.
 By giving attention and time to the main things, you could go deeper, get substantial progress faster and easier.
 But that is your business.
 If you feel a desire to contort your body in a hundred body postures, learn locks and other means to prepare for meditation, that is feasible too, at least for those of young and supple bodies.
 But I doubt if it is needed.
 A little yoga is good, it may help, it may prepare for kriya too, but see to that preparations do not consume most of the time available.
 And when you learn kriyas, see to that the 76 variants do not crowd out maximum time spent on the best things.